 Still, as a matter of practice, I find it annoying.
 I remember a guy standing up at a trial lawyers’ seminar talking about a Maryland procedure issue in a case where a guy got an unwanted fax.
 The lawyer said that he “had a client where [such and such] motion was filed….”
 I’m thinking to myself, “I have clients.
 This guy does not have a client.
 He has a guy who got a fax.”

-Again, it is probably a good thing private lawyers are aiding governmental effort on these consumer issues.
-And I do not like the calls, either.
+Again, it is probably a wonderful thing private lawyers are aiding governmental effort on these consumer issues.
+And I dislike the calls, either.
 But it just seems so petty to me.
-So you get a few extra faxes or have to screen an occasional robo-call?
-I can recycle the faxes, and caller ID was invented for a reason.
+So you get a few extra faxes or have to screen an occasional robocall?
+I can recycle the faxes, and they invented caller ID for a reason.